Talk to yogis. Ashram in New Jersey (USA), 26 October 1985.

 I said: “No, you listen to this man.
 He’s a realised soul.”

 I said, “Yes, you listen to him.”

-First everybody was, “He’s sitting in New Zealand, such a little nitwit of a country, what is he going to speak?”
+First everybody was, “He’s sitting in New Zealand, such a little titwit of a country [laughter], what is he going to speak?”
 You see, they were moving about, making a… Within two minutes he captured everybody’s attention, you see, and he was bubbling with everything, so beautifully, and he spoke all the points so much different, and so much new and so much better.
 C.P. was amazed.
 He said, “How do You know?”

-I said, “I know, because when I was in New Zealand I told them he’s a Realized soul.”
+I said, “I know, because when I was in New Zealand I told them he’s a realised soul.”

-So the culture of Sahaj is to give, give, and give, and give, and never ask for a reward.
-Never thinks: “What I have to get”.
-After all, you have got the highest that anybody could get, they said the three heights a human being can achieve in spirituality, which you all got in no time, it’s called as salokya, samipya, sanidhya.
+So the culture of Sahaj is to give.
+Give, and give, and give, and never ask for a reward.
+Never thinks, “What I have to get”.
+After all, you have got the highest that anybody could get.

 Salokya is that you should be able to see God.
 That you got.